jfmengels/blog/content/blog/elm-review-v2/index.md

 ## Better default folder structure

-Some users encountered problems when trying to test write custom rules located in their `review/` folder, and had to move files around.
+The default structure version 1 created for you didn't allow you to run tests for your rules due to conflicts with `elm-test`.
-The "review application" that you get from running `elm-review init` is now structured in a way that makes it possible to test the rules out of the box.
+The "review application" that you now get from running `elm-review init` is structured in a way that will make tests work out of the box.

 `elm-review init` now adds the dependencies needed to write rules by default too.